rdwatters/phc/content/two/09-active-vs-passive-voice-02.md

 weight: 09
 ---

-1. Deciding which insights/topics to pull
+* Deciding which insights/topics to pull
+    * Other content types that fit this model as well
+    * **Note:** Some authors of insights may not be PHC members
-2. Assigning writers and review partners
+* Assigning writers and review partners
-3. Work with Digital to develop an editorial calendar
+* Work with Digital to develop an editorial calendar